F5Networks/f5-telemetry-streaming/docs/setting-up-consumer.rst

 For complete information, see the |gcldocs|.

 **Finding the Data**  |br|
-Once you have configured the Google Cloud Logging consumer and sent a Telemetry Streaming declaration, Telemetry Streaming sends log entries directly to Google Cloud Logging.
-Log entries are written to a *logName* in Google Cloud Logging, where the logName is generated from the properties in the Telemetry Streaming declaration, using the following format: ``[logScope]/[logScopeId/logs/[logId] (example: “projects/yourProjectId/logs/yourLogId”)``.
+Once you have configured the Google Cloud Logging consumer and sent a BIG-IP Telemetry Streaming declaration, BIG-IP Telemetry Streaming sends log entries directly to Google Cloud Logging.
+Log entries are written to a *logName* in Google Cloud Logging, where the logName is generated from the properties in the BIG-IP Telemetry Streaming declaration, using the following format: ``[logScope]/[logScopeId/logs/[logId] (example: “projects/yourProjectId/logs/yourLogId”)``.

 Example Declaration: